 Thankfully, it only takes a few simple ideas and resources to change your thinking about teens and to keep them motivated in their studies and your studio.

-In the first part of the series, which you can read at Wendy Stevens’ fantastic Compose Create blog, I discussed that teachers of teenagers have to be open to teaching the music their students want to play.
+In the first part of the series, I discussed that teachers of teenagers have to be open to teaching the music their students want to play.

 I gave readers three tips in Part 1 that they could immediately try in their studio: